VingardiumGloriosa/washworld-frontend/README.md

-run with npx expo start
+run with: npx expo start